ibm-cloud-docs/hp-virtual-servers/getting-started.md

 ## Protecting your {{site.data.keyword.hpvs}}
 {: #gs_protect}
 A {{site.data.keyword.hpvs}} server has two disks, "boot" and "data".
 The boot disk is always 25 GB.
+If your boot disk is full, the server can't start.
+You can't recover your instance because your boot disk can't be resized.
 The size of the data disk varies, and depends on your plan.
-Make sure important data is persisted on the data disk.
-The Ubuntu servers are preconfigured in such a way that the passwords expire after 90 days.
-If the user password  expires, it's no longer possible to log in by way of SSH even if you are using SSH-keys.
+Make sure that important data is persisted on the data disk.
+After the user password expires, you have 30 days to change your password.
+If you don't change your password within the 30 days, your account becomes inactive and you can't log in by way of SSH even if you are using SSH-keys.
 For more information, see [Protecting a virtual server](https://cloud.ibm.com/docs/hp-virtual-servers?topic=hp-virtual-servers-protect_vs).